Top 10 Investment HSAs; A Feature Comparison

 Once those HSA dollars reach the investment account you'll be expected to set up a portfolio with your desired mix of stocks, bonds, cash, etc. (asset allocation).
 We all know that markets go up and down, and the investments in your portfolio will change in market value.
 That can throw your asset allocation out of whack.
 This is where an automatic rebalancing feature is convenient.
 How it works is that you set this feature to rebalance your investments back to a target asset allocation at a set interval.
 You might do it every three months, six months, annually or at some other interval.

 Another feature that can help investors stay on track with their investment goals is a dividend reinvestment program.
 This is the process whereby a broker or a mutual fund automatically reinvests dividends back into an underlying security (i.e bond fund, equity fund).
 In order to optimize your investments, every penny that comes into your cash account should be put to work - immediately and automatically via a dividend reinvestment program.

 The fifth feature we sought in an investment HSA is a receipt storage tool, which helps account holders organize and store healthcare receipts, medical claims, premiums, and other important documents in one place.
 An online receipt storage tool lets participants upload and store receipts, which is ideal for those employing the "shoebox strategy" - a unique wealth hack only available to those lucky enough to have an HSA.

 The sixth and final feature we looked for in an investment HSA was an intuitive website.
 Here, we are interested in the user interface and the digital customer experience.
 We looked at the ease of getting to basic account information and general accessibility of the site.
 We like sites with insightful visuals, such as charts with investment account balances and allocations.
 Additionally, calculators and other useful planning tools are helpful for HSA investors.

-Below is a table that compares the investment features of 10 HSA administrators we view favorably.
+Below is a table that compares the investment features of 10 HSA administrators we follow closely on this site.